Property Guides · Last updated 2 June 2026

 Can foreigners buy property to renovate in La Linea?

 Yes.
 EU and non-EU citizens can buy property in Spain.
-You need a NIE number, a Spanish bank account, and to pay the relevant purchase taxes (around 7% ITP for resale properties in Andalucia, plus notary and registry fees).
+You need a NIE number (apply at the National Police in Algeciras for La Linea), a Spanish bank account, and must pay the relevant purchase taxes: 7% ITP flat for resale properties in Andalusia since the 2021 reform, plus notary and registry fees.

 What rental yield can I expect after renovating in La Linea?